Emergency-Response-Demo/erdemo.io/architecture.md

 1. **Traditional ETL**

    Process data in batches from source databases (ie: *incident* and *reporting* databases) to a data warehouse.
 An ETL *pipeline* is typically implemented that validates, transforms and stages the data prior to pushing it to the production datawarehouse.
 There are many mature proprietary products that serve this purpose.
-[Red Hat Fuse](https://www.redhat.com/en/technologies/jboss-middleware/fuse) could also be utilized to implement this pipeline.
+[Red Hat Fuse](https://www.redhat.com/en/technologies/jboss-middleware/fuse) could also be utilized to implement this pipeline (most likely with more flexibility and less complication than typical proprietary ETL products).

 2. **Change Data Capture**